michaelSkaro/metNet/README.md

 **Docker Installation**
 #### Not active yet TODO:
-The docker image for this project can be pulled from the online Docker Hub [repository](https://hub.docker.com/r/mskaro1/metNet) or can be built using the Dockerfile included in the base directory of this project.
+The docker image for this project can be pulled from the online Docker Hub [incomplete build] or can be built using the Dockerfile included in the base directory of this project.
 To pull the image from the Docker Hub repo, run the following command:
 ```